8ft0/study-guide/docs/bash/Log File Analysis/Log File and Tarball Manipulation.md

-## Challenge Name: Log File and Tarball Manipulation
+## Log File and Tarball Manipulation

 ### Description:
 You are provided with a tarball (`logs.tar.gz`) containing multiple log files.
 Your task is to write a shell script that extracts the tarball, processes the log files, and generates a summary report.